jmfrancklab/jmfrancklab.github.io/People.md

 ![Samantha](assets/SMBetts_Image.png)

-Samantha completed her bachelor's degree at SUNY Fredonia in spring 2017, entered Syracuse University and was awarded the Syracuse University Graduate Fellowship in Fall 2017, and joined the Franck Lab as a graduate student in 2018.
+Samantha completed her bachelor's degree at SUNY Fredonia in spring 2017, and was awarded the SU
+Graduate Fellowship when she started as a graduate student in Fall 2017, and joined the Franck Lab a few months later.
 Her current work includes simulated and experimental site-directed spin labeling, as well as the study of complex protein